laurenelee/how-i-work/how-to-work-with-me-as-your-colleague.md

 - I’m based just outside Porto, Portugal (moved from Florida in late 2024).
 - I have two kids (Beau and Louie), a background in teaching, and a deep love for triathlons and scuba diving.
 - I came to tech via a bootcamp, which means I care deeply about accessibility, empathy, and real-world learning.
-- I do my best thinking early in the morning (with coffee), and I value clear writing, thoughtful feedback, and genuine curiosity.
+- I do my best thinking early in the morning (with coffee) and value clear writing, thoughtful feedback, and genuine curiosity.

 ## How I Work